carbon-language/carbon-lang/lld/docs/NewLLD.rst

   they are merged by ICF.
 It is known as an effective technique, and it usually reduces C++ program's size by a few percent or more.

-  Note that this is not entirely sound optimization.
+  Note that this is not an entirely sound optimization.
 C/C++ require different functions have different addresses.
 If a program depends on that property, it would fail at runtime.